NovamationCEO/nhl-pipeline/README.md

 - Player Age, Player Number, Player Position
     -   Are these going to change?
 If so, should they be separate from the Player entity?
-    -   When are these assessed, and how not to screw up historical data?
+    -   When are these going to be assessed, and how not to screw up historical data?

 - Consider adding historical data if the database is empty enough to be boring.